 Whistler's key metrics are indexed against the average of the competitive mountain destinations.
 This average is of all competitive destinations and includes Whistler.
+Note that an index of 100 is average.

 Whistler's key metrics are indexed against the average of the competitive mountain destinations.
 This average is of all competitive destinations and includes Whistler.
+Note that an index of 100 is average.

 Whistler's key metrics are indexed against the average of the competitive mountain destinations.
 This average is of all competitive destinations and includes Whistler.
+Note that an index of 100 is average.